jokieleung/NTRD/README.md

 In this paper, we introduce NTRD, a novel recommender dialogue system (i.e., conversational recommendation system) framework that decouples the dialogue generation from the item recommendation via a two-stage strategy.
 Our approach makes the recommender dialogue system more flexible and controllable.
 Extensive experiments show our approach significantly outperforms the previous state-of-the-art methods.

+The code is still being organized, feel free to contact me if you encounter any problems.

 # Dependencies
 ```
 pytorch==1.6.0